ipfs/specs/UNIXFS.md

 ## Metadata

-UnixFS currently supports three optional metadata fields:
+UnixFS currently supports two optional metadata fields:

 * `mode` -- The `mode` is for persisting the [file permissions in numeric notation](https://en.wikipedia.org/wiki/File_system_permissions#Numeric_notation) \[[spec](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/sys_stat.h.html)\].
 If unspecified this defaults to `0755` for directories/HAMT shards and `0644` for all other types where applicable.
 * `mtime` -- The modification time in seconds since the epoch.
 This defaults to the unix epoch if unspecified.
-* `MimeType` -- The mime type of the file.
-This field is deprecated, as is the `Metadata` message and neither will be present in `UnixFSv2` because mime types are not typically properties of a file system.

 ### Inheritance